In DFIR Triaging means to quickly collect information about the system in order to establish its potential relevance to a forensic investigation.

 Target Operating System: This specifies the specific version of the Velociraptor binary that will be packed.

-Password: It is possible to specify a password to encrypt the zip
+Encryption: It is possible to specify a scheme to encrypt the zip file that will be created.
+Read more about this below.

 Collection Type: This controls where the collection is stored.